bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-troubleshooting.md

 CPUSchedulingPriority=89
 ```

-Then do `systemctl daemon-reload` and restart BigBlueButton.
+Save the file, run `systemctl daemon-reload`, and then restart BigBlueButton.
 FreeSWITCH should now startup without error.

 ### Users not able to join Listen Only mode